briankoser/sfc-listeners-guide/episodes/0074-dark-knight-rises-prophecies.md

 # Main Topic
 Matt wants Batman to die because this might be the only chance to do that in film.

-Ben predicts that Bane will no longer be an unintelligent character in DC comics. <q class="archivist">According to my <a href="https://en.m.wikipedia.org/wiki/Bane_(DC_Comics)">brief Wikipedia research</a>, Bane was always intelligent in the comics.
-Because of the false premise this is neither a true nor false prophecy.</q>
+Ben predicts that Bane will no longer be an unintelligent character in DC comics. {% arc %}According to my <a href="https://en.m.wikipedia.org/wiki/Bane_(DC_Comics)">brief Wikipedia research</a>, Bane was always intelligent in the comics.
+Because of the false premise this is neither a true nor false prophecy.{% endarc %}